Richie Winkler Project

 5 August 2021, 17:30

 Richie Winkler also finds and treads a path with ever surprising turns.
 In recent years, he has been active mainly in the border area of jazz and world music, klezmer and Balkan, for example in the Sandy Lopicic Orkestar, DJ Shantel's Bucovina Club Orkestar, with Großmütterchen Hatz and Klok or in Markus Schirmer's Scurdia.
 Now, on the album "Stitch Down", the saxophonist has returned to his original passion: jazz.
 And he does so with gripping original compositions and equally gripping sidemen: Burkhard Frauenlob on piano, Wolfram Derschmidt on bass and Christian Stolz on drums create a dense, exciting atmosphere.
+What distinguishes both albums is the audible passion and joy of playing in the constellation of the classical trio or quartet formation, which does not sound old at all on these CDs.

 Thanks to Johann Kneihs